HeIIow2/music-downloader/documentation/objects.md

 ### DatabaseObject.merge()

-To  merge the data of two instances of the same type, the attributes defined in `DatabaseObject.COLLECTION_ATTRIBUTES` and `SIMPLE_ATTRIBUTES` are used.
+To  merge the data of two instances of the same type, the attributes defined in `DatabaseObject.COLLECTION_STRING_ATTRIBUTES` and `SIMPLE_STRING_ATTRIBUTES` are used.

 The simple attributes just get carried from the other instance, to the self instance.